alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 This radical idea comes from a related industry.
 When you ride a bus there is just a single price: no haggling, no looking around, no comparison shopping.
-Everyone is happy and gets to their destination happily.
+Everyone gets to their destination happily, if not glamorously;
+after all it is still a bus.

 Following the redneckish theory that "planes are buses with wings", applying the same uniform pricing scheme would mean that